 Heaton Park, Middleton Road, Higher Blackley, Manchester, Greater Manchester, M25 2SW - Visit now

-From the elevated position of Beetham Tower’s 23rd floor, Cloud 23 has stunning views of Manchester.
-Keep warm and well oiled and enjoy bursts of fireworks for miles around.
+Surely there’s no better place to watch the city’s skies light up with colour than Manchester’s highest bar and restaurant.
+Keep warm, sip on a hot cocktail and enjoy bursts of fireworks for miles around.
 While we can’t guarantee views as good elsewhere, take a look at our Roof Terraces In Manchester guide for more… down to earth alternatives.

 The Briton’s Protection, 50 Great Bridgewater St, Manchester, Greater Manchester, M1 5LE - Visit now